ministryofjustice/security-guidance/docs/user-access-control-policy.md

 # User Access Control Policy

-This policy gives an overview of access control security principles and responsibilities within the Ministry of Justice \(MoJ\).
-It provides a summary of the policies and guides that apply to MoJ access management.
+This policy gives an overview of user access control security principles and responsibilities within the Ministry of Justice \(MoJ\).
+It provides a summary of the policies and guides that apply to MoJ user access management.

 To help identify formal policy statements, each is prefixed with an identifier of the form: `POLACPxxx`, where xxx is a unique ID number.